Document Scanning Services Information

-Document scanning service providers convert text and graphics from paper, film, or other non-digital 2D media to digital formats as requested by their clients.
+Document scanning service providers convert text and graphics from paper, film, or other non-digital 2-D media to digital formats as requested by their clients.
 These services are commonly used for technical, legal, medical, financial, and other documents for easy digital storage and accessibility.
-Document scanning services may be performed onsite or office, depending on the provider.
+Document scanning services may be performed onsite or in the office, depending on the provider.

 Document scanning services use image scanners.
-While there are many scanners than can perform basic document scanning, rotary or drum scanners are most often used for high-speed document scanning.
-These document scanners often includes a feeder and operates at a high-speed with an output of 20-150 pages a minute.
+While there are many scanners that can perform basic document scanning, rotary or drum scanners are most often used for high-speed document scanning.
+These document scanners often include a feeder and operate at a high-speed with an output of 20-150 pages a minute.
 Outputs of document scanners are often grayscale, but many document scanning services include color options as well.

 Depending on the provider, many document scanners feature firmware of other software that “cleans” the text as it is scanned, which can eliminate or reduce accidental markings or for sharpening and improving the readability of the type.
 Document scanning services that use OCR technology can also improve readability, while creating editable and searchable files.

 Other scanners used by document scanning service provides include planetary scanners for photographs of books and other documents and 3-D scanners that allow the production of three-dimensional models of scanned objects.
 In biomedical document scanning applications, DNA microarray scanners may be used as their high-resolution images are similar to those from microscopes.